This manual describes the installation, shows the first steps with the software and gives an overview about the features of WUFI®.

 Model a water-repellent treatment of a façade by adjusting the A-value.

 The study at hand presents the preliminary research results from field trials in which the thermal behavior was investigated on several different ventilated roof constructions.
 Radiation related parameters will be provided for different roofing situations as well as a method to calculate ventilated roofs by means of hygrothermal simulation using effective surface transfer parameters.

 This guideline describes the procedure to evaluate the condensation risk within a hydrophobic mineral fiber.

-You can find additional information in the Online Help of WUFI® Pro.
+You can find additional information in the Program Help of WUFI® Pro.